pasqu4le/clifm/README.md

 ## TODOs
 - treaded IO operations (that do not freeze the UI and can be canceled)
-- performance optimizations (especially in the tab rendering)
+- performance optimizations (especially in the tab rendering, probably using Brick.Widgets.List)
 - support for external text editors
 - support for themes
 - settings (probably using command line arguments)
+- mc directory comparison
+- multi-pane view
+- listing more properties (especially directories size) -